RMeli/spyrmsd/README.md

 ### Dependencies

-`spyrmsd` can be used both as a module or a standalone tool.
+`spyrmsd` can be used both as a module or as a standalone tool.

 #### Module